-Budget: 2000 hack attempts of Treasury website over 48 hours
+Budget 2019: 2000 hack attempts on Treasury website, National denies wrongdoing

 "We know that over the period of, say, 48 hours, maybe a bit longer, a number of attempts were made to access information that wasn't ready for public release."

-However he could not confirm whether the Treasury website was the source of the Budget information leaked by National.
+However, he could not confirm whether the Treasury website was the source of the Budget information leaked by National.
 National Party MP Mark Mitchell this morning categorically denied that the leak was the result of a hack.

 Until National started releasing information from the upcoming Budget, Treasury had believed its website was secure and had not picked up that it was being systematically hacked.